DesignOrchardLLC/infinite-os-lionheart/README.md

-Got it 👍 — the issue isn’t you, it’s that any extra text, separators, or explanations get copied too, and GitHub then treats them as part of the Mermaid block.

-So here is a TRIMMED, MINIMAL, FOOLPROOF README.
-No explanations.
-No separators.
-No bullets outside Markdown.
-Just pure copy → paste → save.

-⸻

-✅ COPY ONLY WHAT’S BELOW (nothing above, nothing below)

 # ∞ OS™ — Lionheart℠
 > Canonical System Hierarchy
 > Version: v1.0.3 | Status: LOCKED | Authority: Design Orchard LLC